MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-AvailabilityConfig.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

 Use the New-AvailabilityConfig cmdlet to create an availability configuration.
-An availability configuration specifies a set of tenant ids representing organizations to exchange free/busy information with.
+An availability configuration specifies the Microsoft 365 organizations to exchange free/busy information with.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).